audtheshaud/KIM1_AS/README.md

 ### Prerequisites:
 1. Install the Retroassembler VS Code extension
 2. Download the current Retroassembler version from https://enginedesigns.net/retroassembler/ and unzip
-3. Set the file path of the retroassembler.exe or retroassembler.dll in VS Code extension settings for Retroassembler by going to VS Code's settings and searching Retroassembler
+3. Set the file path of the retroassembler.exe (Windows) or retroassembler.dll (MacOS and Linux) in VS Code extension settings for Retroassembler by going to VS Code's settings and searching Retroassembler
 4. Follow this guide from Retroassembler to install .NET Runtime/SDK https://enginedesigns.net/post/2021/01/how_to_install_dotnet_on_linux_and_macos/

 ### Using the Python Script: